|55 Kenosia Avenue

 Novartis International AG

-Treatment of mastocytosis is directed at controlling the symptoms caused by mast cell mediators.
-H1 and H2 antihistamines are therefore cornerstones of the treatment.
-Cromolyn sodium can be especially effective for the treatment of some gastrointestinal symptoms.
-PUVA treatment may cause temporary attenuation of the urticaria pigmentosa lesions.
-Steroids may be necessary in selected patients unresponsive to standard therapy.
+Currently, there is no standard treatment for mastocytosis.
+Treatment of mastocytosis is primarily directed at controlling the symptoms caused by the release of mast cell mediators.
+H1 and H2 antihistamines are therefore cornerstones of the treatment to relieve symptoms.
+Cromolyn sodium can be especially effective for the treatment of some gastrointestinal symptoms, decreasing bone pain, treating headaches and some of the skin manifestations.
+Mast-cell stabilizers such as ketotifen can be used to treat some of the skin involvement.
+Leukotriene antagonists can also be used to improve symptoms in patients.
+Proton-pump inhibitors can be used to treat the increased acid production in the stomach.
+Bisphosphonates can be used if osteoporosis or significant osteopenia is present.
+PUVA (psoralen plus ultraviolet A radiation) treatment may cause temporary attenuation of the urticaria pigmentosa lesions.
+Steroids may be necessary in patients unresponsive to other therapy or with more advanced disease.

-Subcutaneous injections of epinephrine can be self-administered by the patient in cases of severe anaphylactic episodes.
+Self-injectable epinephrine should be prescribed to all patients and can be administered in cases of severe anaphylactic episodes and all patients are advised to carry epinephrine self-injectors.
 This therapy should always be followed by evaluation of the patient in a medical facility.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.